OSHPark/OSHPark-Eagle-Tools/README.md

 These scripts are to help Eagle users get orders in just a tad bit faster, and help keep things a bit more up to date.

-Currently, our ownly supported tool is a simple "Upload PCB" button to help save some file browsing.
-We look forward to adding more capability to these scripts later.
+This script will perform the following:
+- Add a menu button to enable easy PCB ordering right from inside Eagle.
+- Update your OSH Park CAM, and DRU files.

 ## Installation (easy mode)

 The simple way is to run our installer script.
-This consists of a few short steps.
+This consists of a few short steps, and we'll figure out the file paths to copy things over.

 1. Download all the files here.